 BELOW ARE A FEW SCRIPTURES PERTAINING TO THE BLOOD OF CHRIST:

 Now in a similar way, even though the blood of Christ does atone for our sins, we still must receive him as our Lord and Savior in order to be saved.
-For during communion, don’t we receiving the bread and wine which represents the body and blood of Christ?
+For during communion, we receive the bread and wine which represents the body and blood of Christ.
 So, just as our Lord’s blood was shed to cover our sins, his soul still had to endured the flames of hell on our behalf.
-All all this Jesus did so that we could be made right before God.
-So in a sense, Jesus Christ truly became our Passover Lamb.
+All this Jesus did so that we could be made right before God.
+So, in a sense, Jesus Christ truly became our Passover Lamb.

 “All we like sheep have gone astray; we have turned everyone to his own way; and Jehovah hath laid on him the iniquity of us all.”
 (Isaiah 53:6)

 Now as mentioned earlier, we see that hell is the temporary abode for all who have died in their sins.
 (Luke ch.16) So, even though Christ's blood was a vital part of our atonement for sins, he still had to suffer the wrath of God that was do for all sinners, which is hell itself.
 And let's remember that God is not a respecter of persons.
 (Acts 10:34) So, because our Savior Jesus died a sinner’s death, he had to also suffer a sinner’s death: “For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.”
 (2 Corinthians 5:21)